insected/bobbae_gcp-wiki/Data-Science.md

 [Awk](https://earthly.dev/blog/awk-examples/) is a [record processing tool](https://medium.com/analytics-vidhya/use-awk-to-save-time-and-money-in-data-science-eb4ea0b7523f) written by Aho, Weinberger, and Kernighan in the 1970s.
 AWK is an acronym of their names.
+Data scientists have [rediscovered](https://livefreeordichotomize.com/2019/06/04/using_awk_and_r_to_parse_25tb/) awk recently.

 ## Data Lineage